Under 55 Secure CETV - DB/Final Salary Schemes into UK SIPP

-- CETV's began to decline in 2017 – Transfer values had been at all-time highs for the past 3-4 years, given historically low UK interest and gilt rates, however, for the first time since Final Salary schemes were created, we began to observe some CETVs decline by an average of 10-15% since January 2017.
-For members wishing to secure their DB scheme CETV at potentially the highest value, we can facilitate an interim transfer of the lump sum value into a UK SIPP (Self Invested Personal Pension) until you can transfer those funds to Australia upon turning 55 yrs of age.
+- CETV's (Cash Equivalent Transfer Values) began to decline in 2017 – It is potentially the best time to secure possibly the highest CETV your UK Scheme is likely to receive - Transfer values had been at all-time highs for the past 3-4 years, given historically low UK interest and gilt rates, however, for the first time since Final Salary schemes were created, CETVs began to decline for many schemes by an average of 10-15% from January 2017.
+We can facilitate an interim transfer of the lump sum value into a UK SIPP (Self Invested Personal Pension) to secure the current CETV of your UK scheme until you can transfer those funds to Australia upon turning 55 yrs of age.

 Large Fluctuations in CETVs - Case Study:

 CETVs (Cash Equivalent Transfer Values) can vary significantly (up or down) each time they are calculated.
 CETVs can be much higher or much lower than the previous calculation and this can occur within short periods of time, even as short as 3 months (as per our client case study below).
 Each quote is usually guaranteed for a period of 90 days from date of issue and is based upon a number of factors, including current market conditions (eg interest rates & gilt rates), benefits to be received by members and the investment strategy of the Scheme.

 - Actual Client Case Study: One of Sterling Planner's clients experienced large fluctuations in their CETVs for a UK Company DB Scheme over an 18 month period as follows:

 - May 2013 CETV - £1,366,464 (↓ £ 232,289 = 14.5% drop in 12 mths)